joomla/accessibility/docs/custom-elements/Widget-Tabs.md

 **For the tab list:**

 * **Tab**: When the tab list is receiving focus, places focus on the active tab element.
-When the tab list contains the focus, moves focus to the next element in the page tab sequence outside the tablist, which is typically either the first focusable element inside the tab panel or the tab panel itself.
+When the tab list contains the focus, moves focus to the next element in the page tab sequence, outside the tablist, which is typically either the first focusable element inside the tab panel or the tab panel itself.

 **When focus is on a tab element in a horizontal tab list:**